biplavosti/Quorum/README.md

             --raftjoinexisting raftid

+d) Add enode url in the permissioned-nodes.json in all nodes.

-d) follow steps 4, 5 and 6
+e) follow steps 5 and 6